Exponential sum approximations of finite completely monotonic functions: Discussion

 Lederman and Rokhlin constructed efficient algorithms for right \cite{Lederman2015} and left \cite{Lederman2016} singular functions. de Villiers and Pike discussed the interlacing property of zeros of right singular functions \cite[Sec.~4.8.2]{Villiers2016}.
-Since $-\mathcal{D}_{r, 1}$ and $\mathcal{D}_r$ have similarities, it may be interesting to consider the relationship between them.
+Since $\mathcal{L}_{a, b}$ and $\mathcal{D}_{a, b}$ are similar, it may be interesting to consider the relationship between them.